-When you’re trying to engage and retain members, internal software needs may seem like a low priority.
-After all, how can something you use for internal records keeping help you improve value for your members?
-Surprisingly, quite a lot.
-When you use association CRM software to help manage your member relationships, you can drive engagement and retention by overcoming the limitations of your current systems.
+Surprisingly, it can help quite a lot!
+When you use an association CRM to manage your member relationships, you can drive engagement and retention by overcoming the limitations of your current systems.

-How Association CRMs Improve on Member Management
+How Association CRMs Improve Member Management

-An AMS is more designed for running the day-to-day operations of an organization.
+An AMS is designed more for running the day-to-day operations of an organization.
 That’s why there are no “relationship” references in the title.
-You’re not managing relationships.
-You are scheduling and monitoring tasks.
-CRMs, on the other hand, focus on reinforcing your member relationships to drive retention and engagement.
-With a CRM that includes membership management features, you overcome the outdated processes that keep you from using your information to benefit your members.
+You’re not managing relationships, you are scheduling and monitoring tasks.

 Outdated Processes Can Cost Your Organization